Best Home Security Systems of 2025

 Many home insurance providers offer discounts (sometimes up to 20%) if you get a monitored alarm system.
 For more, learn about other ways you can save money on homeowners insurance.

-Can you change alarm monitoring companies?
+Can I change alarm monitoring companies?

 Yes.
 You can change alarm monitoring companies either by breaking your contract or choosing not to renew it.
 You may incur fees for early termination, though, so make sure you’re familiar with the cancellation terms of your current contract.